 The General Aviation Capital of the World Is in Kansas.

-Kansas is the heart of American general aviation manufacturing, producing more aircraft by unit volume than any other state.
-Wichita is home to Cessna, Beechcraft, Learjet, and Spirit AeroSystems, anchoring a deep manufacturing ecosystem that builds everything from business jets to commercial fuselages for Boeing.
+Kansas is the heart of American general aviation manufacturing, producing more aircraft by unit volume than any other state and employing 62,000+ workers.
+Wichita is home to Cessna, Beechcraft, Learjet, and Spirit AeroSystems — which builds the 737 fuselage for Boeing — anchoring a manufacturing ecosystem that produces over $5 billion in annual aircraft output and accounts for more than 40% of all general aviation aircraft built worldwide.

 Get Started